 db:

 The Node.js app specifies that it depends on the db service.
-The additional condition on the depends on you have specified is the dependent service has to be healthy with service_healthy.
-It has been highlighted in yellow in the above code.
-This makes sure that the api services starts only after the db service is healthy (able to receive connections).
+The additional condition on the depends_on option you have specified is that the dependent service must be healthy (service_healthy).
+This has been highlighted in the above code.
+This ensures that the api service starts only after the db service is healthy (ready to receive connections).

-On the db service a healthcheck is defined that uses the pg_isready tool.
-There are some options for the health check, first one is the test for the health check.
-To check if the DB is healthy you are using the pg_isready tool that checks the connection status of a PostgreSQL server, the exit status for this command determines the status.
+On the db service, a healthcheck is defined that uses the pg_isready tool.
+There are several options for the health check; the first is the test itself.
+To check if the DB is healthy, you use the pg_isready tool, which checks the connection status of a PostgreSQL server.
+The exit status of this command determines the health status.

-There are other options for health check like interval, timeout, and retires.
-For this example, you are specifying a retry of a maximum of 5 times every 5-second interval with a timeout of 5 seconds.
-All this has been highlighted in yellow in the above code snippet.
+There are other options for the health check, such as interval, timeout, and retries.
+For this example, you specify a maximum of 5 retries at 5-second intervals with a timeout of 5 seconds.
+All of this is highlighted in the above code snippet.

 There is also the service_completed_successfully option.
 This option specifies that a dependency is expected to run to successful completion before starting a dependent service.
-It is another option you can use if you deem it is the right one.
-For this example, you will use the serivice_healthy option as specified in the above docker-compose file.
+It is another option you can use if it fits your needs.
+For this example, you will use the service_healthy option as specified in the above docker-compose file.

 When you run docker compose up, Docker Compose will start the db service first, followed by the api service.
 This ensures that the PostgreSQL database runs before your Node.js application attempts to connect to it.

 As seen above, the Node.js API this time only started after the Postgres database had started and was deemed healthy by the pg_isready tool that tried to connect using the postgres user.
-So once you see this log, you can go to http://localhost/quotes and you are sure to see the output on the database.
-Which takes us to the end of this beginner's guide.
+So once you see this log, you can go to http://localhost/quotes and you will see the output from the database.
+This takes us to the end of this beginner's guide.

 Conclusion #

-The depends_on option in Docker Compose is a valuable tool for ensuring that services start-up in the correct order with dependiences in a healthy state.
+The depends_on option in Docker Compose is a valuable tool for ensuring that services start up in the correct order with dependencies in a healthy state.
 By specifying dependencies between services, you can avoid errors and ensure your application functions seamlessly.

 By understanding and effectively using depends_on, you can streamline the development and deployment of your multi-container applications, ensuring they run smoothly and reliably.
-I hope you learned the proper way to use docker compose depends on, keep containerizing and using docker compose more effectively!
+I hope you learned the proper way to use Docker Compose depends_on.
+Keep containerizing and using Docker Compose effectively!